LONG FORM NOTICE

 - How much is this going to cost and where is that money going to come from?

-Settlement amounts have not been determined yet.
-When the time comes, they will be made from a combination of assets of the Roman Catholic Episcopal Corporations of Halifax and Yarmouth, and insurance proceeds.
+A $10 million settlement was approved by Justice Christa Brothers of the Supreme Court of Nova Scotia.
+The settlement amount will come from a combination of assets of the Roman Catholic Episcopal Corporations of Halifax and Yarmouth, and insurance proceeds.

 - Is this why the diocese sold my church?